wrightjjw/dotfiles/README.md

 - zsh config uses the zsh syntax highlighting plugin.
 - GUI monospace font is Hack. (used in vscode)

+## Installation script
+The provided installation script `install.sh` will create symoblic links to the files in your local repo in thier proper locations.
+This is currently the only defined behavior, though other options will likely be implemented.
+**The script should be run in the cloned directory!!**

 ## Programs